-- See chapter 5, "Operating Other Devices with the Remote Control" for: - instructions on programming the remote. - a list of functions available for controlling other devices. - For control of IEEE 1394 devices, see chapter 7.
+- See chapter 3, "TV Setup," for NetCommand "Learning" of device keys. - See Appendix D, "Programming the Remote Control" for instructions on programming. - For control of IEEE 1394 devices, see chapter 6.

 - 13. INPUT: Displays the Input Selection menu from which you can select an input source to view, such as an antenna input (ANT 1/2) or a connected device. - 14. ▲ ▼ ◀ ▶ (Adjust Up/down/Left/Right): Navigate menus and change settings. - 15.
 ENTER: Selects a channel number or menu item. - 16.
-GUIDE: Displays or removes ChannelView[TM] on-screen channel listing for ANT 1 and ANT 2. - INFO: Displays an on-screen summary of the current device in use and any broadcast information available, including current V-Chip information.
-See chapter 3, "TV Operation," for details. - 18.
+GUIDE: Displays or removes ChannelViewTM channel listing for ANT 1 and ANT 2.
+With the TV Guide On Screen system enabled, launches TV Guide On Screen.
+Displays DVD disc or top menu for a NetCommand-controlled DVD player. - 17.
+INFO: Displays an on-screen summary of the current device in use and any broadcast information available, including current V-Chip information.
+See chapter 4, "TV Operation and Features," for details. - 18.
 AUDIO: Selects individual audio settings for adjustment. - 19.
 VIDEO: Selects individual video settings for adjustment. - 20.
-MENU: Displays the main TV menu using the WewPoint on-screen menu system.
+MENU: Displays the main TV menu using the Will on-screen menu system.
 When a sub-menu is open, backs up one level. - 21.
 EXIT: Closes all TV on-screen menus and displays and returns to normal TV viewing. - 22.
-F1-F4: When programmed, work like the A, B, C, D buttons on some cable boxes and satellite receivers.
-Program the remote control for your equipment and test the keys.
-See chapter 5, "Operating Other Devices with the Remote Control." - 24.
-(II) (PAUSE): Freezes a broadcast TV picture when no Split Screen image is displayed.
-When Split Screen is displayed, freezes the sub-picture.
-See below for use with recordable media.
+F1-F4